LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: RCPOS

 ``RCPOS``    type: ``integer array of length (NSTRAT)``    default: ``-2``
-    Position in the B2 grid of the of strata.
+    Position in the B2 grid of the strata.
 Similar use as BCPOS from /BOUNDARY/ namelist.

 .. index:: RCSTART